 - 7. Future Professionals will receive clock hours during the times they fully participate in their learning experience. - 8.
 When Future Professionals are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
-Completion of clinic practical worksheets - b.
+Completion of practical skill assessments through CourseKey - b.
 Completion of theory review worksheets - c.
 Performing a service on another Future Professionals - d.
 Listening to or reading school resource center materials, including educational videos, audiotapes, and books - 9.
 Future Professionals must comply with school personnel and Learning Leader's assignments and requests as required by the curriculum and Future Professional guidelines and rules. - 10.
 Future Professionals may not perform hair, skin, barber, or nail services outside of school unless authorized to do so by school administration.
 Conducting unauthorized hair, skin, barber, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - 11.
 Future Professionals are responsible for their own equipment and may use a clinic station drawer only while working at that clinic station.
 All kit, equipment, tools, and personal items must be secured in the Future Professionals locker.
 Paul Mitchell The School Jackson is not responsible for any lost or stolen articles. - 12.
 If a student fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next class start date. - 13.
 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 14.
-All clinic practical worksheets must be completed and are due by each hours mark. - 15.
-If a Future Professional fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month. - 16.
+If a Future Professional fails to complete the practical skill assessments or required weekly theory hours they will be placed on the Back on Track List.
+Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory, a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
-Students are never excused from mandatory theory class to work in the clinic classroom. - 17.
+Students are never excused from mandatory theory class to work in the clinic classroom. - 16.
 Theory Class: The school requires a Future Professional to complete all theory hours as part of their graduation requirements.
 Refer to the graduation requirements.